rwxrob/bonzai/README.md

   Method directly from one matching the Method function signature in a callable, high-level library.

+## Acknowledgements

+The <https://twitch.tv/rwxrob> community has been constantly involved with the development of this project, making suggestions about everything from my use of init, to the name "bonzai".
+While all their contributions are too numerous to name specifically, they deserve a more than deserve a huge thank you here.

 ## Legal

 Copyright 2022 Robert S. Muhlestein (<mailto:rob@rwx.gg>)